bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

         - creates a LUKS2 encrypted partition using a hardcoded dummy key,
         - formats the partitions,
         - fills the encrypted partition with data from the base image TD<sub>B</sub> and FDE binaries,
-        - enrolls the TD boot mode `GET_QUOTE`, and PK_KR into an OVMF image.
+        - enrolls the KBS URL, the key path corresponding to root file system encryption key (<sub>KBS_k_PATH</sub>) to be stored in Hashicorp Vault, and PR_KR into an OVMF image.

         In a later step, the dummy key for the LUKS2 partition is replaced by actual key.
         Note that changing OVMF variables does not change TD measurements.